JCLiLC/EE629-Project-Pi-Alexa/README.md

        ./configure
        make
        ./shairport -a 'My AirPlay Name'
-* Now you will see you My AirPlay Name on your iphone AirPlay
+* Now you will see My AirPlay Name on your iphone AirPlay